 This confirms the message of the above video.
 You need to smoke a ton of weed to be unable to drive.

 Here’s what you can expect if you’re caught driving high in Canada.

 Currently, it is illegal to drive under the influence of marijuana but there is no specified limit of THC in blood.
-Large part of that is the difficulty of testing the drivers and proving the driver was high at the time of offense.
-Right now, this is mostly checked through field sobriety tests and the penalties for first time offenders are strict:
+The large part of that is the difficulty of testing the drivers and proving the driver was high at the time of the offense.
+Right now, this is mostly checked through field sobriety tests and the penalties for first-time offenders are strict: